tatumio/tatum-php/docs/Api/NFTERC721OrCompatibleApi.md

 **2 credits per API call**

  Verify an NFT in an NFT collection on Solana.
-Verifying an NFT sets the `Verified` parameter to `true` for the NFT, which means that the NFT is really a part of the collection.
+Verifying an NFT sets the <code>Verified</code> parameter to <code>true</code> for the NFT, which means that the NFT is really a part of the collection.
 To know more about Solana collections and verification, refer to the <a href="https://docs.metaplex.com/programs/token-metadata/certified-collections" target="_blank">Solana user documentation</a>.

  The collection must be a sized collection that was introduced in <a href="https://docs.metaplex.com/programs/token-metadata/changelog/v1.3" target="_blank">Version 1.3</a> of the Metaplex Token Metadata program.
 The NFT must have been minted in this collection.